 Robert Allen Zimmerman was born to Ukranian immigrants in 1941, but you probably know him as Bob Dylan, a pseudonym he began using early in his musical career.
 Many of his lyrics have Jewish themes as a tribute to his upbringing in a Jewish family in Minnesota.

-- Check out genealogy resources available through the library, including World Vital Records and Ancestry.com.
+- Check out genealogy resources, opens a new window available through the library, including Ancestry.com, opens a new window.

 - Not sure where to begin?
 We can help!
-Ask a Librarian for a 30-minute appointment.
+Ask a Librarian, opens a new window for a 30-minute appointment.

 - Check out Jewish American Heritage picture books perfect for young readers.